Miss Universe Philippines winners & where they are now

 5. Charlene Gonzales – famous for her ‘high tide or low tide’ answer

 At the 1994 Miss Universe held in the Philippines, Charlene Gonzales was our country’s bet.
-She made it to the Top 10 at the 6th spot, and she also bagged the Best in National Costume honor.
+She made it to the Top 10 at the 6th spot and bagged the Best in National Costume honor.

 She gave one of the most memorable answers in Miss Universe when Bob Goen, the host of the 1994 pageant, asked her how many islands there are in the Philippines.
 The witty Gonzales responded to ask Goen whether he meant during “high tide or low tide, ” and proceeded to tell him the exact official number of islands in both circumstances – 7,107, and 7,108 at the time.